asimzz/Electronics-Store-Api/README.md

 ## Main features

-- Searching was done using MongoDB Atlas Search(The $search Aggregation Pipeline Stage) for more info check the documentation with examples[here](https://docs.atlas.mongodb.com/reference/atlas-search/query-syntax/)
+- Searching was done using MongoDB Atlas Search(The $search Aggregation Pipeline Stage) for more info check the documentation with examples [here](https://docs.atlas.mongodb.com/reference/atlas-search/query-syntax/)
 - The concept of middleware was used heavily in this project.

 ## What left to implement??